-But in the 1000s CE, some of these groups gathered in large permanent settlements, and began to plant farms.
+But in the 1000s CE, some Woodland groups gathered in large permanent settlements, and began to plant farms.

 Some of these smaller groups began to starve.
 Other groups gave up hunting altogether, and took to raiding their neighbors – forcing those neighbors to seek safety in numbers, and raise more organized defenses.
 Communal farming was a natural next step.

-Once a people settles down and starts practicing agriculture, society starts to reorganize.
+Once a people settles down and starts practicing agriculture, society begins to reshape itself into familiar patterns.